+Percentage Percentage of

+of Eligible Target Amount

+Target Amount of PSUs Earned

+Earned for Each For Each

-Net Debt to Percentage of Eligible Target Amount Earned for Each Performance Percentage of Target Amount of PSUs Earned For Each Performance
+Net Debt to Performance Performance

 Level EBITDAX Multiple Period Period

-Floor > 2.5x 0% 0%
+Floor >2.5x 0% 0%

 Target 2.0x 100% 33.33%

 Maximum 1.5x 200% 66.66%

-For definitions regarding "Net Debt" and "EBITDAX" as used in the 2022 Net Debt to EBITDAX multiple PSUs, please see "Annual Cash Incentive Awards -2022 Performance Metrics" above.
+For definitions regarding "Net Debt" and "EBITDAX" as used in the 2024 Net Debt to EBITDAX multiple PSUs, please see "Annual Cash Incentive Awards - 2024 Performance Metrics" above.
 If the Company's Net Debt to EBITDAX multiple falls between the floor and target amounts or the target and maximum amounts, then the percentage of the target amount of PSUs that are earned for the relevant performance period will be determined using linear interpolation between the relevant performance levels.